Leomedina/Leomedina/README.md

 Hello, I'm Leo.
-Like many things in my life, this is a work in progress.

 ...

 * I made this cool app [Considered Collectively](https://considered-collectively.herokuapp.com/).
 * I'm on LinkedIn [here](https://www.linkedin.com/in/medinaleonardo/).
-* I'm a Solutions Engineer for Google.
-I lately find myself writing a lot of Java and reading **a lot** of documentation.
+* I'm a Solutions Engineer at Google and lately find myself writing Java and reading **a lot** of documentation.